History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 14th century St Winifred's church

-Perhaps you can learn more about the legend and other local history at the Kestor Inn, the hub of village life.
+Perhaps you can learn more about the legend and other tales of local history at the Kestor Inn, the hub of village life.

 Address: Manaton, Devon, England

 Attraction Type: Village

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: